Sign up Now and Start Kiting for Fall 2021 Training!

 You should first choose the appropriate instructor for yourself.
 Interview them and make sure both student and instructor mesh well together.
 Don't be concerned with gear until you speak with your instructor.
 We find all too often people will buy gear off the internet and it's typically not the correct size for them or their ability.

 How long does it take to get my PPG2 rating?
 We train in the morning, evenings and weekends when weather permits and schedules line up.
-Some pilots have finished their PPG2 in as little as 3 months.
-Some have taken up to a 1 year.
-Any training that exceeds 1 calendar year will be billed at $200 per session.
-Private 1-2 weeks sessions are available and held here in Oklahoma.
-We can also come to you for the price of travel expenses.
+Some pilots have finished their PPG2 in as little as 3 months, some have taken up to a 1 year.
+Any training that exceeds 1 calendar year will be billed at $150 per session (2-3 hours).
+Private 1 week sessions are available and held here in Central Oklahoma.

 Can I finance my training or gear?
 With good credit you might be able to finance your gear with a Credit Card, PayPal Finance, Lightstream or your local bank.
 Most financial institutions will not finance your training costs.

 Do I need to know how to work on two stroke engines?
 If you can't, you will slowly learn how to do basic maintenance and turning a wrench.
-These motors vibrate significantly, so it's not like operating a weed eater and not much maintenance required.
 Here are items that you will maintain and preflight: Carburetors, Meters, Pull starters and or Electrical Starters and Components, Spark Plugs, Springs, Exhaust and Brackets, Belts, Gears, Rubber isolators, Propeller, Throttle, Any and all rubber components, Paramotor Frame and Netting, Liquid containers and delivery hoses and filters just to name a few items.
 We abuse the machines and daily care needs to be taken.
 We have a great group of local pilots as well as FB Groups to help assist with common issues of a paramotor.